Unit 6 - Practice Quiz

 A. Any infinite set of symbols

-B. Any subset of
+B. Any element of

-D. The power set of
+C. The power set of

 12 Which of the following operations is a standard regular operation used to build regular languages?